slangenbach/udacity-da-nanodegree/p6/P6_Report.md

 # Create a Tableau Story
 ## Udacity data analyst nanodegree
-Link to Tableau Public story: <insert here>
+Link to [my subsmission](https://public.tableau.com/profile/stefan.langenbach#!/vizhome/Udacitydataanalystnanodegree/Story1) on Tableau Public

 ## Summary
-Within this project the well-known [Titanic](https://www.kaggle.com/c/titanic) dataset is anaylzed.
-The focus of the anaylsis is to investigate why certain passengers survived the accident any why other did not.
-My visualzation provides an overview of the main feature of the data set and highlights some interesting attributes of survivors and non-survivors.
+Within this project the well-known [Titanic](https://www.kaggle.com/c/titanic) dataset is analyzed.
+The focus of the analysis is to investigate why certain passengers survived the accident any why other did not.
+My visualization provides an overview of the main feature of the data set and highlights some interesting attributes of survivors and non-survivors.

 ## Design